opf/openproject/docs/user-guide/time-and-costs/progress-tracking/README.md

 >**Note**: You will still find the new attributes if you search using their older names (in the list of filters, for example).

+## Units of measurement

+[OpenProject 14.2](../../../release-notes/14-2-0/) transformed the measurement units of Work and Remaining Work from hours to **days and hours**.
+This allows you to input values for Work and Remaining work in different units.
+See the example below:

+- Valid inputs for 2 hours and 30 minutes:

+  - "2.5"
+  - "2.5h"
+  - "2h 30m"
+  - "2 hours 30 minutes"

+- Valid inputs for 6 days:

+  - "48"
+  - "48 hour"
+  - "6d 0h"
+  - "6 days"

+The default setting is set to be 8 hours per day.
+Your administrator can change [how many hours are considered a day](../../../system-admin-guide/calendars-and-dates/#working-days-and-hours).

 ## Progress reporting modes

 OpenProject offers two modes for reporting progress: